bmwcarit/joynr/wiki/generator.md

 apply plugin: 'io.joynr.tools.generator.joynr-generator-gradle-plugin'
 ```

-Note: The Joynr Generator Plugin has to be applied after the *Java* or *Kotlin*
+Note: The joynr Generator Plugin has to be applied after the *Java* or *Kotlin*
 plugin, as it attaches itself to the corresponding *clean* task.

 The following parameters can be configured (see section [Maven